Hereditary Graph Product Structure and $\cal H$-clique-width: Introduction

 \section{Introduction}

-A prominent structural result by Dujmovi\'c, Joret, Micek, Morin, Ueckerdt and Wood~\cite{DBLP:journals/jacm/DujmovicJMMUW20}, known as the {\em Planar product structure theorem}, claims that every planar graph can be found as a subgraph in the strong product ($\boxtimes$) of a path and a graph of small tree-width.
-We refer to \Cref{sec:prelim} and \Cref{thm:origprod} for the definitions and details, and to \Cref{fig:strongprod}.
+A prominent structural result by Dujmovi\'c, Joret, Micek, Morin, Ueckerdt and Wood~\cite{DBLP:journals/jacm/DujmovicJMMUW20}, known as the {\em Planar graph product structure theorem}, claims that every planar graph is isomorphic to a subgraph of the strong product ($\boxtimes$) of a path and a graph of small tree-width.
+We refer to \Cref{sec:prelim} and \Cref{thm:origprod} for definitions and details, and to \Cref{fig:strongprod}.